ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/commit-chains.md

 State progression is only possible if the operator stakes collateral towards the recipient.
 NOCUST specifies a mechanism to allocate collateral towards all commit-chain users within a constant-size on-chain commitment, which enables instant transaction finality for specified amounts.

-Allocated collateral is reusable after each on-chain checkpoint and at this point, the transaction throughput is only limited by the operator’s bandwidth and computational throughput, and independent of checkpoint commitment interval.
+Allocated collateral is reusable after each on-chain checkpoint and at this point, the transaction throughput is only limited by the operator’s bandwidth and computational throughput - independent of checkpoint commitment interval.

 ### Commitment integrity
 Each user is only required to verify their own balance proof by requesting data from the operator and comparing it with their locally stored state at regular time intervals to observe integrity.